 #11 Tkalciceva Street Zagreb

-{MAP} Tkalciceva, the riverbed-turned-café-lined-street, is one of the most popular streets in the Zagreb.
-Outdoor tables and chairs stretch the entirety of the pedestrian-only street.
-Families, couples and dog walkers parade up and down the length of the Zagreb pedestrian lane.
+{MAP} Tkalciceva, the riverbed-turned-café-lined-lane, is one of the most popular streets in the Zagreb.
+Outdoor tables and chairs stretch the entirety of the pedestrian-only area.
+Families, couples and dog walkers parade up and down the length of the famous Zagreb pedestrian lane.

 In the summertime, patrons sit in the shade under wide umbrellas – and the cafes and restaurants get particularly busy in the evening.
 During the winter months, sunny spots are coveted and warm drinks, like mulled wine, are the beverage of choice.
 If you need a break from your free walking tour of Zagreb, this is the place to do it!

-Walk north along the colorful Tkalciceva Street to the Oliver Twist café on the right-hand (east) side of the street.
-Take the stairs on the south side of Oliver Twist that lead into Opatovina Park (and pause to admire the Zagreb street art).
+Walk north along Tkalciceva to the Oliver Twist bar on the right-hand (east) side of the street.
+Take the stairs on the south side that lead into Opatovina Park (and pause to admire the Zagreb street art).
 Turn right (south) to exit the park onto Opatovina Ulica and walk south.

 #12 Opatovina Street (Beer Street Zagreb)

-At the south end of Opatovina Street, pass through the open square and take the stairs down into Dolac Market.
+At the south end of Opatovina, take the stairs down into Dolac Market.

-{MAP} A highlight of our Zagreb Free Walking Tour, the bright and cheerful Dolac Market has been the city center market in Zagreb since 1930.
+{MAP} A highlight of our walk, the bright and cheerful Dolac Market has been the city center market in Zagreb since 1930.
 Colorfully striped umbrellas shade long lines of simple vendor stalls.

 Exit the market from the northeast corner (near Pekarne Dinara).
 Walk east and cross Kaptol Ulica to the Cathedral.